harshtandiya/ballot/CONTRIBUTING.md

   from your computer using `bench --site test.ballot add-to-hosts`
 * Finally, run `bench start` and access the site in your browser by navigating to `http://test.ballot:<port number>`

+The frappe framework-powered backend application should now be running.
+To run the Vue.js-powered frontend application, run `yarn dev` from the `frontend/` directry.